Icinga/icinga2/doc/1-about.md

 Support for Icinga 2 is available in a number of ways.
 Please have a look at the support overview page at [https://support.icinga.org].

+## <a id="contribute"></a> Contribute

+There are many possiblities to contribute to Icinga - be it sending patches, testing and reporting bugs, reviewing and updating the documentation, ... every contribution is appreciated! :-)

+Please get in touch with the Icinga team at [https://www.icinga.org/ecosystem/]

 ## <a id="whats-new"></a> What's new

 ### What's New in Version 0.0.8